 Consortia provide publishers and vendors with an efficient method for negotiating licenses through one office, for billing via one invoice, and for disseminating information on licensed products through one consortial communication infrastructure.
 While being sensitive to publishers' and vendors' needs for discretion, consortia value open and transparent operations.

 Recognizing that each organization, sector, and consortium is different, consortia maintain there is value in creating a consistent pricing and discount approach for resources under consideration for licensing.

 New Product Licensing Process

-eHLbc's new product selection process is initiated by member institutions.
+eHLbc's new product selection process is initiated by member organizations.
 Once a year, members may nominate products which they feel will be of broad interest to the consortium.
 The tool used to facilitate this nomination process is called the eBox.
-Member institutions are asked to vote for their desired choices among the nominated products.
+Member organizations are asked to vote for their desired choices among the nominated products.
 The results of this Ranking Survey establish eHLbc's licensing priorities for the coming year.